aspose-total/Aspose.Total-Products/total/en/net/conversion/pot-to-xltx/_index.md

 {{< blocks/products/pf/feature-page-header h1="Convert POT to XLTX via C# or Online App" h2=".NET API for POT to XLTX conversion without using Microsoft<sup>&reg;</sup> Excel or PowerPoint" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+Aspose.Total for .NET is a comprehensive suite of .NET components that enables developers to easily create, manipulate and convert various file formats within their .NET, C#, ASP.NET and VB.NET applications.
+With Aspose.Total for .NET, you can easily convert POT file to XLTX in two simple steps.

+The first step is to use Aspose.Slides for .NET to export POT to HTML.
+Aspose.Slides for .NET is a powerful .NET library that enables developers to create, manipulate and convert presentations in various file formats.
+It provides a wide range of features such as creating, editing and converting presentations, adding text, shapes, images, audio and video to presentations, and more.
+With Aspose.Slides for .NET, you can easily export POT to HTML.

+The second step is to use Aspose.Cells for .NET to convert HTML to XLTX.
+Aspose.Cells for .NET is a powerful spreadsheet programming API that enables developers to create, manipulate and convert spreadsheets in various file formats.
+It provides a wide range of features such as creating, editing and converting spreadsheets, adding formulas, charts, images, and more.
+With Aspose.Cells for .NET, you can easily convert HTML to XLTX.

-By using [Aspose.Total for .NET](https://products.aspose.com/total/net/) you can convert POT file to XLTX within any .NET, C#, ASP.NET and VB.NET application in two simple steps.
-Firstly, by using [Aspose.Slides for .NET](https://products.aspose.com/slides/net/), you can export POT to HTML.
-After that, by using [Aspose.Cells for .NET](https://products.aspose.com/cells/net/) Spreadsheet Programming API, you can convert HTML to XLTX.
+In conclusion, Aspose.Total for .NET is a comprehensive suite of .NET components that enables developers to easily create, manipulate and convert various file formats within their .NET, C#, ASP.NET and VB.NET applications.
+With Aspose.Total for .NET, you can easily convert POT file to XLTX in two simple steps.
+Firstly, by using Aspose.Slides for .NET, you can export POT to HTML.
+After that, by using Aspose.Cells for .NET Spreadsheet Programming API, you can convert HTML to XLTX.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}